 This bike ride has been on my wish list for several years.
 But I’ve always wanted to cycle to the pass during the narrow window when the road is snow free and cars aren’t allowed.
 There are three weeks at most in a year that you can do that.
 Starting June 15th cars are allowed.

-If you’re not a cyclist put the drive on your must-do list.
+If you’re not a cyclist put the drive over Highwood Pass on your must-do list.

 The beauty of doing the bike ride before the cars are allowed on the road is the pure freedom of having the entire road to yourself.
 It’s absolute bliss.
 The road has a wide shoulder so even if you cycle it from now through the summer, there’s never a problem with having enough room to feel safe.